 The making of Pretty Darn Good Chili Verde

-Pretty Darn Good Chili Verde is more than Pretty Darn Good Chili Verde, it is excellent pretty darn good chili Verde.
+Pretty Darn Good Chili Verde is more than Pretty Darn Good Chili Verde, it is an excellent pretty darn good chili Verde.
 Do you know how I know?
 It's on at least four different sites, and all the recipes are mine.
 Yep, it's tough when you are in competition with yourself.

-This is the new and improved Pretty Darn Good Chili Verde recipe
+"This is the new and improved Pretty Darn Good Chili Verde recipe"

 I first wrote this recipe a while back and posted it on a site called Group Recipes under the name of SoSousMe.
 This was before I became LindySez, and since they wouldn't let me change my name on their site, I continued to post on both their site and my own.
 Now that I'm so SEO (Search Engine Optimization) savvy, I know not to do this.
 This is a bad thing, having the same title in more than one place.
 So live and learn.
 Part of SEO is, looking for ways to make your recipe title and search "unique".
 In doing so, I put Pretty Darn Good Chili Verde into Google and found...

 And all the recipes are mine.
 I'm flattered.

 I guess I could just stop right here, and not post the recipe at all.
 You could just go to one of the above links and get the original recipe.
 But then, you wouldn't have the benefit of my tweaking it over the years.
 Not a lot, but enough to make pretty darn good chili Verde into pretty damn good chili Verde.